cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 title: 'Projects page'
 linkTitle: 'Projects page'
 weight: 1
-description: 'Projects documentation provides details about set up of a poject in CVAT, set up from a back up, and navigation through the project.'
+description: 'Projects documentation provides details about creating new CVAT Project, restore of the CVAT Project from a back up, and navigation through the VAT Project.'

 ---